danvk/pg-to-ts/src/demo/README.md

   - [ ] Make `select()` take optional list of columns and drop `where`
   - [ ] Make `where` take varargs instead of an array
   - [ ] Try out non-builder API on Table
+  - [ ] Require name for joined columns
 - [ ] Pick a name
   - [ ] everyday-crud (available)
   - [ ] crudette (available)